habpy/mcsim/README.md

 ========

-Monte Carlo Simulation for financial project evaluation ————————————————————————
+Monte Carlo Simulation for financial project evaluation

-mcdim is meant to become a Monte Carlo Simulation program for financial modeling.
+mcsim is meant to become a Monte Carlo Simulation program for financial modeling.
 The user must have the option to model each financial variable with the
 - normal distribution,
 - lognormal distribution
 - uniform distribution, or